 There are several reasons we decided to start sharing what it costs us to full-time RV:

 - When we first started RVing, there wasn’t a lot of comprehensive information readily available for us to plan how much the RV life would cost us.
 We did our best, but we grossly underestimated some costs (and thankfully overestimated some others)!
 We want to share the information we wish we’d had to help others planning on full-time RVing, or even those currently doing this that wonder how their expenses compare and if they can make any adjustments.

 - The whole goal of our website, YouTube channel, and social media accounts is to share, educate, and inspire others to follow their dreams and live their adventures.
-The financial piece to doing that can be daunting, so if sharing our numbers can help others realize it’s possible, or help them plan the steps to get there, that would be awesome!
+The financial piece to doing that can be daunting.
+If sharing our numbers can help others realize it’s possible, or help them plan the steps to get there, that would be awesome!

 - We’re tracking it anyway, so why not let it help others also!
 We started budgeting years ago, though not as soon as we should have.
 It has helped us tremendously to be on the same page as a couple, to spend within our budget, and to plan, save, invest, give and otherwise enable the future we envision for our family.
 We feel empowered having the data and being able to analyze our expenses and steer our spending to work for us.
 We want the same for you!